Inssomniak/marantz-rc-esp8266/README.md

 ## Some implementation notes

 Project is using [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) to provide HTTP and implements 2 endpoints: `/` to output HTML web page (with all embedded images and simple js) and `/update?button=<id>` which allows to send commands to the device.
-Supported ID-s are "standby, phono, cd, tuner, aux1, aux2, dcc, tape, volume_up, volume_down".
+Supported ID-s are "standby, phono, cd, tuner, optical, network, dcc, tape, volume_up, volume_down".
 All SVG icons are embedded to the source code, you can use SPIFFS if you prefer them to be served as files.

 HTML source could be found in the [html.h](html.h) header, it is using some rudimentary scripting (e.g. `onclick` instead of DOM listeners) to be compatible with my older iPad.
 Protocol is one-way, so its not possible to grab device status.
 HTTP was choosen as it is compatible with any web browser.